bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitTrapeze.md

 ### Most precise method

 The state of the art method is based on a Periodic Schur decomposition.
-It is a available by the use of the package [PeriodicSchurBifurcationKit.jl](https://github.com/bifurcationkit/PeriodicSchurBifurcationKit.jl).
+It is available through the package [PeriodicSchurBifurcationKit.jl](https://github.com/bifurcationkit/PeriodicSchurBifurcationKit.jl).
 For more information, have a look at `FloquetPQZ`.

 ## Computation with `newton`